-- The hierarchical representation of the argument tree was initially developed at Gdańsk University of Technology, Poland.
-Now it's implemented in PREMIS. - GSN notation had been initially developed at the University of York and since 2018 it is maintained by Assurance Case Working Group (ACWG) at Safety-Critical Systems Club (SCSC).
+- The hierarchical notation of the argument tree has been developed at Gdańsk University of Technology, Poland and implemented in NOR-STA. - GSN notation had been initially developed at the University of York and since 2018 it is maintained by Assurance Case Working Group (ACWG) at Safety-Critical Systems Club (SCSC).
 Version 3 of "Goal Structuring Notation Community Standard" was published in May 2021 (https://scsc.uk/gsn).
 You can refer to this standard to learn more about GSN.

-GSN notation is also used in the latest edition of ISO 15026-2 standards "Systems and software assurance - Assurance case" released in year 2022.
+GSN notation is also used in the latest version of ISO 15026-2 standards "Systems and software assurance - Assurance case" released in year 2022.